- Study at Deakin

 It generally involves comprehensively searching relevant literature and critically analysing and synthesising the information found so that the author may confidently state the justifications for their new research to be undertaken.

-Specific information to assist with writing and understanding of literature reviews is available at the HDR study support pages:
+Specific information to assist with writing and understanding of literature reviews is available at Study Skills HDR resources.